katkordas/stidh20/README.md

 ## Classifying music genre with classical machine learning - Special Topics in Digital Humanities 2019/2020 project
-This repository the files submitted to the Special Topics in Digital Humanities 2019/2020 (ST) course at Leiden University.
+This repository contains files submitted to the Special Topics in Digital Humanities 2019/2020 (ST) course at Leiden University.

 Author: Kat Kołodziejczyk.